How to screen record on a Mac with audio

 Before we move on to alternative methods, just a quick reminder that screen recordings take up large amounts of space, so if your Mac is short on storage, you should regularly manage recordings to avoid your Mac grinding to a halt.

-I like to use the Large & Old File module from CleanMyMac X instead of wasting time trying to locate forgotten files and folders on your MacBook.
+I like to use the Large & Old File module from CleanMyMac instead of wasting time trying to locate forgotten files and folders on your MacBook.
 This powerful tool can perform a quick and thorough system scan, locating and categorizing the content of your Mac by last accessed date, kind, and size.
 If you haven't tested this tool yet, get the free download here and then follow the below steps.

 How to remove screen recordings: